 New student organizations can be considered for official recognition and be eligible to receive funding from the Student Bar Association by submitting the following:

 - New Student Organization Application that includes goals for the new student organization, mandatory statement of contribution to the Georgetown Community, and mandatory sample program proposal with sample budget.

-- A proposed constitution
+- A proposed constitution which must include:

 - A list of 10 signatures of interested members, including one JD and one LLM student.

 - Name and Net Id of a proposed student organization president and treasurer.

 Additionally, one student on the proposed executive board must be a continuing student (non-graduating student).
 The goal for this enhanced application is to provide the new student organization the greatest likelihood of a streamlined transition to the next academic year, thus reducing stress and frustration for group members, executive boards, and the current SBA treasurer.